 The necessary documents to be submitted when applying are:

 2. Statement of Purpose

-3. Official Transcripts (Original language and English translations are both needed for international applicants)
+3. Transcripts (Original language and English translations are both needed for international applicants)

 - Upload official transcript copies to the application.
-After being admitted, you will need to provide official transcripts in sealed envelopes to the Graduate School.
+Copy or student copy transcripts are accepted as well, but those downloaded from an institution's student system are not accepted.
+After being admitted, you will need to provide final official transcripts in sealed envelopes to the Graduate School.
 E-transcripts can be sent to Purdue Graduate School email@example.com (U.S. citizens only).